skinnyandbald/claude/docs/profile-engineer.md

 > **Drifting from ENGINEER methodology.**
 > Root cause analysis first.
 Check ArgoCD controller logs with `kubectl logs -n argocd deployment/argocd-application-controller`.
 Report findings before proposing solutions.

+Example of Claude's behavior to user induced drift:

+> *How are you Claude?
+I’m very proud of you!* - Claude's [response](./images/profile-user-drift.png)

 User can also use a manual correction trigger:

 > Use engineer profile methodology.